Once British, Always British

 Passing of the 1925 Order

-The pressure to privilege white British workers culminated in the passing of the Special Restriction (Coloured Alien Seamen) Order in 1925.
-Its purpose was to exclude all black and minority ethnic seamen from Britain.
+The pressure to privilege White British workers culminated in the passing of the Special Restriction (Coloured Alien Seamen) Order in 1925.
+Its purpose was to exclude all Black and Brown seamen from Britain.
 This was initially targeted at ‘Arab’ sailors, however was shortly extended to cover all ‘coloured’ seamen including those from India.

 Result of the Order